Upgrade Process Bullet List

 9. Make sure that no antivirus is currently running or scanning the web application and Devolutions Server Console installation folders.

-10. Open the Devolutions Server Console and tell the user to upgrade through the console.
+10. Open the Devolutions Server Console and tell the user to upgrade it.

-13. Check if Devolutions Server is back Online in the console.
+13. Check if Devolutions Server is back Online in the Devolutions Server Console.

-15. Test web page login directly on the server with the Navigate to Website button on the Devolutions Server Console
+14. Test web page login directly on the server or from the customer's computer with the Navigate to Website button on the Devolutions Server Console

-20. Make sure that the encryption keys will be exported and put in a safe place for security measure.
-These encryption keys are required for disaster recovery
+19. Make sure that the encryption keys will be exported and put in a safe place for security measure.
+These encryption keys are required for disaster recovery.